 Based on the ideas generated during the Ideation Sessions, the Marinette County Pilot Design Team began developing tangible concepts, ultimately testing and prototyping a select few which demonstrate the greatest potential to be both feasible and sustainable

 December 8-10th, 2021

-The final workshop for the Marinette Design Team to prepare for the implementation phase.
-During Day 1, the Team will evaluate and prioritize concepts developed during the Prototyping Spring.
-On Day 2, the Team will share out to a wide audience of stakeholders and community members to solicit feedback and insights on our concepts
+The final workshop for the Marinette Design Team was held to prepare for the implementation phase.
+During Day 1, the team evaluated and prioritized concepts developed during the Prototyping Sprint.
+On Day 2, the Team shared out the data collected to a wide audience of stakeholders and community members to solicit feedback and insights on their concepts

-The Marinette Design Team begins developing a series of pilots, based on the concepts prioritized during the Action Workshop.
-The Team will continue to engage with practitioners, subject matter experts, and community members, in order to create a clear plan for the final pilot solutions.
+The Marinette Design Team began developing a series of pilots, based on the concepts prioritized during the Action Workshop.
+The Team continued to engage with practitioners, subject matter experts, and community members, in order to create a clear plan for the final pilot solutions.